Optimized Road Damage Detection Challenge (ORDDC'2024)

 The challenge will be organized in three phases with different tasks for the participants.
 The details are as follows.

-Phase 1: Accuracy Maximization: Qualifying round: All teams with F1-score > 70% qualify for Phase 2.
+Phase 1: Accuracy Maximization: Qualifying round: Teams with an F1-score greater than 70% qualify for the top 3 positions in the competition.

 Participants are invited to propose an algorithm that can automatically recognize the road damages present in an image captured from any underlying countries: India, Japan, Czech Republic, Norway, United States, and China (based on RDD’2022).
 Recognition refers to detecting the damage location in the image and identifying the damage type.